 Packed with enchanting sea life, beautiful coral and mysterious shipwrecks, the tropical blue waters of the Eastern Caribbean provide plenty of fantastic scuba diving opportunities to enjoy on your luxury yacht charter.

 Delicate and divine, the myriad shapes and colours of coral create a sight like no other.
-Fortunately, the Eastern Caribbean offers plenty of these other-worldly forms to explore and Diamond Rock in St Lucia is a great place to start.
+Fortunately, the Eastern Caribbean offers plenty of these other-worldly forms to explore and Diamond Rock in Martinique is a great place to start.

 Towering cliffs and sudden drops are enhanced by fascinating sea life and dramatic light shifts from above.
 A prime example of such a site is the world-famous Eye of the Needle, situated off Saba’s west coast.

 Lying three miles off shore, just outside the narrows between St Kitts and Nevis, is the mesmerising atoll reef known as Monkey Shoals.
-Made up of majestic strands of soft and hard coral, the site is suitable for dives between 40 and 100 feet.
-Superb visibility and light currents enable divers to see angelfish, turtles, yellow-tailed snappers, lobsters and the occasional nurse shark darting about.
+Made up of majestic strands of soft and hard coral, the site is suitable for dives between 40 and 100 feet, ideal for both novice divers and experts.

 Lesleen M, a 50-metre freighter, was purposefully sunk in 1985 off the coast of St Lucia to provide an artificial coral reef.
 Thirty years later, the vessel is already covered in hard and soft corals, sponges and hydroids.